-Summary

-The State Controller's Office (SCO) audited Stanislaus County's process for apportioning and allocating property tax revenues to determine whether the county complied with California statutes for the period of July 1, 2016, through June 30, 2020.

-Our audit found that the county complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.

-Background

-After the passage of Proposition 13 in 1978, the California State Legislature (Legislature) enacted new methods for apportioning and allocating property tax revenues to local government agencies, school districts, and community college districts.
-The main objective was to provide local government agencies, school districts, and community college districts with a property tax base that would grow as assessed property values increased.
+Summary The State Controller's Office (SCO) audited San Benito County's process for apportioning and allocating property tax revenues to determine whether the county complied with California statutes for the period of July 1, 2015, through June 30, 2020.
+Our audit found that the county incorrectly calculated the: • Jurisdictional changes; • Negative Educational Revenue Augmentation Fund (ERAF) adjustments; and • Vehicle License Fee (VLF) adjustments.
+Background After the passage of Proposition 13 in 1978, the California State Legislature (Legislature) enacted new methods for apportioning and allocating property tax revenues to local government agencies, school districts, and community college districts.
+The main objective was to provide these agencies and districts with a property tax base that would grow as assessed property values increased.
 The method has been further refined in subsequent laws passed by the Legislature.

-One key law was Assembly Bill 8, Chapter 282, Statutes of 1979, which established the method of allocating property taxes for fiscal year (FY) 1979-80 (base year) and subsequent fiscal years.
-The methodology is commonly referred to as the AB 8 process or the AB 8 system.

-Property tax revenues that local government agencies receive each fiscal year are based on the amount received in the prior year plus a share of the property tax growth within their boundaries.
-Property tax revenues are then apportioned and allocated to local government agencies, school districts, and community college districts using prescribed formulas and methods defined in the Revenue and Taxation Code.

-The AB 8 process involves several steps, including the transfer of revenues from school and community college districts to local government agencies (AB 8 shift) and the development of the tax rate area (TRA) annual tax increment (ATI) apportionment factors, which determine the amount of property tax revenues to be allocated to each jurisdiction.
+One key law was Assembly Bill 8, Chapter 282, Statutes of 1979, which established the method of allocating property taxes for fiscal year (FY) 1979-80 and subsequent fiscal years.
+The methodology is commonly referred to as the "AB 8 process."
+Property tax revenues are apportioned and allocated to local government agencies, school districts, and community college districts using prescribed formulas and methods defined in the Revenue and Taxation Code.
+In general, the amount of revenue an agency or district receives is based on the amount received in the prior year plus a share of the property tax growth within its boundaries.
+The AB 8 process involves several steps, including the transfer of revenues from school and community college districts to local government agencies and the development of the tax rate area (TRA) annual tax increment (ATI) apportionment factors, which determine the amount of property tax revenues to be allocated to each jurisdiction.
 The total amount to be allocated to each jurisdiction is then divided by the total amount to be allocated to all entities to determine the AB 8 factor (percentage share) for each entity for the year.
 The AB 8 factors are computed each year for all entities using the revenue amounts established in the prior year.
-These amounts are adjusted for growth annually using ATI factors.
+These amounts are adjusted for growth annually using ATI apportionment factors.
 Subsequent legislation removed from the AB 8 process revenues generated by unitary and operating nonunitary properties, pipelines, regulated railway companies, and qualified electric properties.
 These revenues are now apportioned and allocated under separate processes.

-Other legislation established an Educational Revenue Augmentation Fund (ERAF) in each county.
+Other legislation established an ERAF in each county.
 Most local government agencies are required to transfer a portion of their property tax revenues to the fund.
 The fund is subsequently apportioned and allocated to school and community college districts by the county auditor according to instructions received from the county superintendent of schools or the chancellor of the California community colleges.